If you would like a quote on selling used IT equipment in bulk, visit our page or go to the bottom of this post.

 Remember to photograph the part numbers and not just a picture of your equipment.
 It doesn’t need to be instagram worthy, and your phone will do fine.
 Something like this is great:

-3. Contact Different ITAD Vendors to get Quotes
+3. Contact Different ITAD Vendors to get Quotes on Used IT Equipment

 When you have a lot of IT equipment to sell it is important to know your equipment and explore your options.
 For those with bulk quantity, you are usually going to want to sell your equipment to an ITAD vendor instead of trying to sell it on eBay, Amazon, Reddit, or any of the other potential outlets, for a few reasons.